Paul Schultz (rugby league)

-Paul Schultz is a New Zealand former rugby league footballer who represented New Zealand in the 1968 World Cup.
+Paul Joseph Schultz (26 January 1940 – 9 February 2024) was a New Zealand rugby league footballer who represented New Zealand in the 1968 World Cup.

+Early life and family

+Schultz was born on 26 January 1940.
+His older brother, Bill, was also a rugby league footballer.

 Playing career

 Schultz played for Marist in the Auckland Rugby League competition and was part of the 1965 and 1966 champion sides.
 Schultz later played for Point Chevalier.
 He represented Auckland and was part of the sides that defeated South Africa 10–4 in 1963 and Australia in 1969.

 Schultz was first selected for New Zealand in 1965 and played eight test matches in total.
 He was included in the Kiwis squad for the 1968 World Cup.

-Paul Schultz is the younger brother of the rugby league footballer; Bill Schultz.
+Death

+Schultz died at Middlemore Hospital, Auckland, on 9 February 2024, at the age of 84.